Spotify says about two million users suppressing ads without paying

 In a regulatory filing, Spotify said here it previously included the 2 million users in calculations for some of its key performance indicators, including MAUs, ad-supported users, content hours, and content hours per MAU.

-The streaming music leader had filed this week for a direct listing of its shares worth up to $445 million, instead of a traditional IPO.
+The streaming music leader had filed this week for a direct listing of its shares, instead of a traditional IPO.

 The direct listing will let investors and employees sell shares without the company raising new capital or hiring a Wall Street bank or broker to underwrite the offering.